A Map Between Moduli Spaces of Connections: Introduction

 \subsection{Related work}

 It is well-known that compact Riemann surfaces of genus $g$ with $n$ punctures are hyperelliptic for

 It has been observed by W.~Goldman in \cite[Theorem~10.2]{Goldman97} that, $\mathrm{SL}_2(\mathbb C)$-representations of the fundamental group of these surfaces, with parabolic representation around each puncture, are invariant under the hyperelliptic involution; moreover, they come from the orbifold quotient representations.
-From the Riemann-Hilbert correspondance, this means that a similar result should hold true for logarithmic connections, providing a dominant map between the corresponding moduli spaces of connections.
+From the Riemann--Hilbert correspondence, this means that a similar result should hold true for logarithmic connections, providing a dominant map between the correspon\-ding moduli spaces of connections.
 This has been studied in details in the genus~2 case in \cite{HeuLoray2019}.
 The genus~1 case has been considered much earlier in \cite{Hitchin95} (see also \cite{LorayUlmerVanderPut2008}).
 For the genus~1 case with one puncture, the same results also revealed to be true with arbitrary local monodromy at the puncture, which has been studied in \cite{Loray2016}.

 The case studied here, 2~punctures on genus~1 curves, was first considered in \cite{DiarraLoray2015} for representations.
 There it was proved that the result of Goldman recalled above, \cite[Theorem~10.2]{Goldman97}, extends as follows.
 Consider the unique elliptic involution permuting the two punctures; then any $\mathrm{SL}_2(\mathbb C)$-representation whose image is Zariski dense, and whose boundary components have image into the same conjugacy class, is invariant under the involution and comes from a representation of the orbifold quotient.
 The goal of the present paper was to provide the similar property for logarithmic connections, and therefore complete the whole picture for hyperelliptic curves.
 We note that similar constructions also hold within the class of connections on the 4-punctured sphere (see~\cite{MazzoccoVidunas13}).